flaneurette/Task-Management-Tips/README.md

 ### *Core Principle: Step by step, not too much at once, to prevent overwhelm*

 The core principle is the most important: keep things manageable by introducing limitations, bracketing before blotting in.
-It is similar as how an artists first draws a skeleton before comitting to a shape, form or fleshing out a drawing.
+It is similar as how artists first draw a skeleton before committing to a shape, form or fleshing out a drawing.

 # An example for writing a book.